AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 The Capture of the Acropolis and the destruction of Athens by the Achaemenids (Wiki Image).

-Yes, Xerxes ordered the burning of Athens on the last stand of the Acropolis in 480 BC.
+Yes, Xerxes ordered the burning of Athens during the final stand on the Acropolis in 480 BC.
 After the Battle of Thermopylae, the Persian army marched on Athens.
 The Athenians had evacuated the city, but Xerxes ordered his soldiers to burn it anyway.
 The Persians destroyed the Acropolis and other temples and buildings in Athens.

 The burning of Athens was a major blow to the Greeks, but it did not deter them from continuing to fight the Persians.
 The Greeks eventually defeated the Persians at the Battle of Salamis, and Xerxes was forced to retreat.